 Now, all that said, I'm not going to tolerate you being a jerk.
 If you intentionally insult someone or try to make someone feel "less than" for who they are or what they think or what they say or try to shame someone into silence, then we're gonna have a problem.
 So don't be a jerk.
 Be cool.
 Assume that your classmates are trying to figure things out and may not say things exactly as they should.
 Give them the benefit of the doubt.
 If someone says something that offends you, assume that the person's intentions were good and that they made a mistake.
 If it turns out that the person's intentions were not honest or good, then we'll deal with it.
-It is especially important to be patient and kind and forgiving of one another this semester because, as you know, we're all trying to get back into the social setting of college.
+It is especially important to be patient and kind and forgiving of one another this semester because, as you know, communicating in writing or via video can make it very easy to come across in a way you don't intend.
 So let's be chill with one another until someone makes clear they really are a jerk, and then we'll deal with them (and we'll deal with them in a very medieval fashion, I promise).